-Compared to surveillance with no maintenance chemotherapy, there is significant uncertainty about the long-term risk of serious side effects of this intervention.
+Compared to usual care, there is significant uncertainty about the long-term risk of serious side effects of this intervention.

-Compared to surveillance with no maintenance chemotherapy, there is significant uncertainty about the magnitude or durability of the long-term benefits of this intervention.
+Compared to usual care, there is significant uncertainty about the magnitude or durability of the long-term benefits of this intervention.